12-Year-Old Kansas Girl Charged With A Felony For Making A Gun Shape With Her Fingers

 Public schools are generally reluctant to discuss issues that take place within their walls, particularly when it involves students, due to privacy concerns, and this case is no exception.
 However, a spokesperson for Westridge Middle School did say that it was not the school’s decision to have the girl arrested, but rather, the decision was made by the school resource officer, who is himself or herself an employee of the Overland Park Police Department, not the school district.

-“We don’t do that.
-That is not our job.”
 He said the role of the district police is “not to enforce the law but to keep kids and adults safe,” said spokesman Dan Smith.

 In a press release, Overland Park Police said that the climate of violence and potential violence in schools these days dictates that anything that is even perceived as a threat must be taken seriously.